- Notice Regarding Cookies

-In the interim, you can turn off all cookies that are not strictly necessary for the functioning of our site by following the steps in Section 2 below.
+Visitors may click the Decline button on the banner at the top of the homepage and follow the instructions.
+Or you may turn off cookies that are not strictly necessary for the functioning of our site by following the steps in Sections 2 and 5 below.

 Vinson & Elkins (the “Firm,” “we,” or “our”) provides the following information about cookies associated with our website:

 1. Cookies – What are they and how do we use them?

 We use “cookies” on our website.
 A cookie is a small electronic file that is placed and sometimes stored on your computer or mobile device when you use our site.
 These cookies do not contain or collect information about your personal identity.
 Instead, they record unique identifying information about the internet browser that you use.
 The cookies help us distinguish you from other people who visit the site, and they provide some information about your browsing history on our site.
 In effect, cookies allow the website to “remember” your actions or preferences over time and provide a better experience by helping you return more easily to certain portions of our website.
 Cookies also help us know which parts of our web tools and website are used most frequently.

 There are two broad categories of cookies: session cookies and persistent cookies.
 We use session cookies to make it easier for you to navigate our site.
 A session cookie expires and disappears when you close your browser.
 A persistent cookie remains on your device for a pre-defined period of time.
 They are used when you return to our site to help identify you, allow you to log in, or let other third-party sites to communicate with you.

 2. Turning Off Cookies

 You can control cookies on your personal computer or mobile device.
 You can delete cookies or not allow them to reside on your device through controls built into your browser or app.
 You can stop receiving cookies by changing your web browser settings.
 See the instructions for your particular browser (e.g., Internet Explorer, Chrome, Mozilla).
 To learn more about cookies, see http://www.allaboutcookies.org/.